wap_menu MENU

 The significance of ACH in cleanrooms stems from its direct impact on contamination control.
 By facilitating a continuous and rapid exchange of air, a high ACH rate ensures that airborne particulate matter, microorganisms, and other pollutants are effectively diluted and removed from the environment.
 This constant replenishment of clean air is fundamental to maintaining the stringent ISO cleanliness classifications required for sensitive manufacturing, research, and healthcare processes, thereby protecting product integrity, equipment, and personnel from contamination.

-ISO 6 (Class 1,000)35,20090-180Medical device manufacturing
+ISO 6 (Class 1,000)150-240Medical device manufacturing

-ISO 7 (Class 10,000)352,00030-60Compounding pharmacies, electronics
+ISO 7 (Class 10,000)60-90Vaccine production, electronics assembly

 Key Factors Influencing Cleanroom ACH Requirements

-Multiple variables impact the optimal Air Changes Per Hour for any given cleanroom application.
+Multiple variables impact the optimal Air Changes Per Hour for any given Cleanroom application.
 Understanding these factors enables more precise system design and operational control.

 Personnel Density